unodan/gobase/README.md

-# An advanced web application template framework for go (golang)
+# Basic CMS web application, starter framework for go (golang)
 =======
-Gobase is web application template framework for go (golang).
-You can use it as a starting point for creating your own web applications.
+You can use gobase.go as a starting point for creating your own custom CMS web applications.